 Street food in India is popular and pocket friendly.
-Some of these Indian dishes have become a part of regular restaurant menus too, though they taste the best when eaten from stalls or counters along the roadsides.
+Some of these dishes have become a part of regular restaurant menus too, though they taste the best when eaten from stalls or counters along the roadsides.

 Below are some delicious street foods from all over India that foodies travelling to India must try:

 1. Gol Gappe: It is widely popular across India and is known by several names in different states across the country.
 Known as Panipuri in Maharashtra, Gujarat, Madhya Pradesh, Karnataka and Tamil Nadu; Phuchka in Bihar, Jharkhand and West Bengal; Gol Gappe in New Delhi, Punjab, Jammu & Kashmir, Haryana, Bihar, Madhya Pradesh and Himachal Pradesh; Paani ke Bataashe in parts of Uttar Pradesh; Gup Chup in Odisha, Hyderabad and South Jharkhand, this spicy and tangy savoury dish can be enjoyed anywhere in India.

 These water balls are my favourite, they consist of a crispy fried sphere which is poked and stuffed with a spicy mixture of tamarind chutney, chili, chaat masala, potato, onion, chickpeas.
 These are then filled with flavoured water and popped right into the mouth.

 2. Vada pav: This dish is a native of Maharashtra and is almost the staple for those living in Mumbai.
 It is the Indian version of a burger, prepared by placing a deep-fried mashed potato fritter (vada) inside a sliced bread bun (pav).
 Green chillies and spicy chutneys are served as condiments.
 It is a spicy and filling snack, which is pocket friendly and is enjoyed across all parts of India.